pgallo725/livetext-pds/README.md

 In a simple (or "classical") text editor there is only one user who edits the document, but what if we want to allow multiple users to edit the same document at the same time?
 Is it possible?

-First of all we must deliver a local copy of the document to all the on-line clients and then allow them to edit it.
+First of all we must deliver a local copy of the document to all the on-line clients and then allow them to edit it in real-time just like in any other text editor, but we also have to notify other clients of the applied changes as soon as possible: this leads to new problems that need to be handled.
-The challenge here is that we want a real-time editor, therefore any change by each user editing the document should be applied immediately to the local copy and sent to other clients as soon as possible.
-This leads to new problems that need to be handled.

 **Note:** An example of a non-real-time collaborative editor is a version control system like *Git*.